- Military Life Cycle

 Military resources for your caregiver

-Lastly, inform your caregiver about these military resources that are available while you are gone:
+Make sure your caregiver knows about these military resources that are available while you are gone:

 - Military OneSource provides assistance 24/7 and will direct you to a number of other resources.
-Call 800-342-9647, or click here for overseas calling options.
+Call 800-342-9647, use international calling options or schedule a live chat.

 - The Morale, Welfare and Recreation Program on your installation offers activities and after-school care for children and teens.